20+ Irish women share their tips to relieve seasonal sadness to help you cope with a seemingly endless lockdown 3.0 …

 One of my favourite pastimes during this lockdown has been making calls to people I haven’t caught up with in a while; it’s a great time to check in, and let others know you are thinking of them.
-Online shopping has been another addiction, and for the first year ever, I have kicked off my Christmas shopping early.
-I have made a conscious effort to support local, and have been checking out some amazing local Irish sites; a lot of which I have discovered through the champion green directory.
+Online shopping has been another addiction, I have made a conscious effort to support local, and have been checking out some amazing local Irish sites; a lot of which I have discovered through the champion green directory.

 Sign up to our MAILING LIST now for a roundup of the latest fashion, beauty, interiors and entertaining news from THE GLOSS MAGAZINE’s daily dispatches.